Official New Hampshire government website

 Welcome to the New Hampshire Commission for Human Rights web site.

-We are a state agency established by RSA 354-A for the purpose of eliminating discrimination in employment, public accommodations and the sale or rental of housing or commercial property, because of age, sex, sexual orientation, race, creed, color, marital status, familial status, physical or mental disability or national origin.
-The commission has the power to receive, investigate and pass upon complaints of illegal discrimination and to engage in research and education designed to promote good will and prevent discrimination.
+We are a state agency established by RSA 354-A for the purpose of enforcement of the law against discrimination in employment, public accommodations, public education and the sale or rental of housing or commercial property, because of age, sex, sexual orientation, gender identity, race, creed, color, marital status, familial status, physical or mental disability or national origin.
+The commission has the power to receive, investigate and make findings on complaints of illegal discrimination and to hold public hearings.
+In addition, the Commission is committed to eliminating discrimination through outreach, training, research and education.

 New Hampshire Commission for Human Rights